-- A. Yards, lots and open areas. - (1) No shopping baskets, carts or wagons shall be left unattended or standing, and such baskets, carts or wagons shall be collected as often as necessary and removed to the interior of the building or buildings from which they were taken by the person responsible for said building or buildings. - (2) All fences shall be maintained by the person responsible for the property.
-Such maintenance shall include but not be limited to painting, as needed, and the replacement or repair of fences which may become in disrepair.
+A. Yards, lots and open areas.

+- (1) No shopping baskets, carts or wagons shall be left unattended or standing, and such baskets, carts or wagons shall be collected as often as necessary and removed to the interior of the building or buildings from which they were taken by the person responsible for said building or buildings. - (2) (a) All fences shall be constructed of wood, chain link, wrought iron, or PVC permanent fencing material.
+Materials such as sheet metal, razor wire, page wire, pallets, doors, old building materials or non-traditional fencing materials are prohibited.
+Temporary fences are permitted only for the duration of a construction project.
+[Amended 7/12/22, LL 6-2022] - (b) All fences shall be maintained by the person responsible for the property.
+Such maintenance shall include, but not be limited to, painting and replacement or repair of fences that fall into disrepair.
 To ensure traffic and pedestrian safety and visibility, when any portion of a fence is located within six (6) feet of any sidewalk or street, no such portion thereof shall exceed three (3) feet in height above the level of such sidewalk or street so as to allow for clear vision upon adjacent lots to such sidewalk and street.
-All property owners upon whose property is located a fence not in compliance with the foregoing shall have six (6) months from the effective date hereof to cause any such fence to comply with this Section 45-3(A)(2). (amended 5/22/18, LL 1-2018) - (3) All landscaping shall be maintained so that the lawns, hedges, bushes and trees shall be kept neatly and free from becoming overgrown and unsightly where exposed to public view and where the same may constitute a blighting factor having a tendency to depreciate adjoining property.
+[Amended 7/12/22, LL 6-2022] - (3) All landscaping shall be maintained so that the lawns, hedges, bushes and trees shall be kept neatly and free from becoming overgrown and unsightly where exposed to public view and where the same may constitute a blighting factor having a tendency to depreciate adjoining property.
 Such maintenance shall include, but not be limited to, the replacement of trees and shrubs which may die and or otherwise be destroyed.
 To ensure traffic and pedestrian safety and visibility, when any portion of any hedge, bush, tree or other landscaping feature is located within six (6) feet of any sidewalk or street, no such portion thereof shall exceed three (3) feet in height above the level of such sidewalk or street so as to allow for clear vision upon adjacent lots to such sidewalk and street.
 All property owners upon whose property is located a hedge, bush, tree or other landscaping feature not in compliance with the foregoing shall have six (6) months from the effective date hereof to cause any such hedge, bush, tree or other landscaping feature to comply with this Section 45-3(A)(3). (amended 5/22/18, LL 1-2018)